 Discussion

+We interviewed 9 masked bobwhite experts and determined the most important habitat variables impacting masked bobwhites.
+We also developed a suite of habitat suitability models which together contain the best available information regarding masked bobwhite habitat needs.
+Although models differ substantially in content, each model outlines the specific rational for the relationships given providing a foundation for formulating and testing specific hypotheses about the habitat requirements of masked bobwhites.

+The suite of HSI models we developed will provide a foundation for evaluation and improvement of masked bobwhite habitat.
+The metrics of uncertainty we quantified will focus research into areas with the greatest need.
+This will increase the speed with which new information about the relationship between masked bobwhites and their environment is acquired.
+We also developed tools for habitat evaluation which allow managers to determine the most limiting habitat component in a given area and target improvement efforts at these limiting resources.

 The HSI models included in this report are either based solely on expert opinion or on limited data collected during the decline of the masked bobwhites.
 Therefore, all of the models should be treated as competing alternative hypotheses and should be tested with data on actual masked bobwhite habitat quality measures.
 Several of the habitat suitability functions had relatively low uncertainty.
 These include the proportion of bare ground, tree and forb cover, and shrub height.
 We also found consensus on the general relationship between forb and grass diversity and suitability even though the precise number of species differed among masked bobwhite experts.
 We suggest that these variables are suitable for immediate management action to improve habitat quality in both Arizona and Mexico.
 However, these variables alone may be insufficient to identify high-quality masked bobwhite habitat.
 We recommend targeting research efforts to reduce the uncertainty associated with each of the habitat relationships included in the HSI models.